-Budnitz is the author of several books, has founded over a dozen companies, and lectures on creativity worldwide.
-He splits his time between Burlington, Vermont and New York City and wears size 13 sneakers.
+Budnitz is the author of five books, has founded over a dozen companies, and lectures on creativity worldwide.
+Fourteen of Budnitz’ designs are in the permanent collection of the Museum of Modern Art.
+He lives in Burlington, Vermont, has a handbag fetish and wears size 13 sneakers.

-Full bio below.
+Full bio below

 As Budnitz’s energies became increasingly devoted to moving images he became aware of gaps in existing technology.
 “Since there weren’t any affordable ways to edit a film on a computer in 1996, I hacked my own hardware system to edit my films,” he says.
-He made the first feature film to be edited on a home computer, an achievement chronicled in Wired Magazine in 1997.
+He made the first feature film to be edited on a home computer, an achievement chronicled in Wired Magazine in 1997

 That combination of entrepreneurial spirit, a keen aesthetic sense and encyclopedic love for global popular culture, and a well-developed talent for hacking would characterize all of Budnitz’s future ventures.

 For Budnitz, one venture lead organically to the next.
 He started his first business, M.O.B., while still in college, selling clothing he created to museum stores worldwide.
-This soon evolved into collecting, selling, and modifying vintage Levis and other wearable cultural artifacts, such as classic Air Jordans (which Budnitz sold in Japan for as much as $16,000 a pair).
+This soon evolved into collecting, selling, and modifying vintage Levis and other wearable cultural artifacts, such as classic Air Jordan sneakers (which Budnitz sold in Japan for as much as $16,000 a pair).